José Luis Morales (footballer, born 1987)

-José Luis Morales Nogales (/es/; born 23 July 1987) is a Spanish professional footballer who plays as a winger or forward for Levante.
+José Luis Morales Nogales (/es/; born 23 July 1987) is a Spanish professional footballer who plays as a winger or forward.

 A late bloomer, he only reached La Liga at the age of 27, with Levante, and spent most of his career with the club while appearing in 311 competitive matches and scoring 69 goals in his first spell.
 He also won the 2016–17 Segunda División.

 Career

 Early career

 Born in Madrid, Morales only played amateur football well into his 20s.
 At 10 or 11 years of age, he had unsuccessful trials with Real Madrid.
 A Brunete youth graduate, he made his senior debut in the Tercera División with Parla.

 Morales signed with Fuenlabrada also in the fourth division – and the Community of Madrid – in 2010.
 He scored a career-best 20 goals in his only season, in an eighth-place finish.